KnpLabs/snappy/doc/faq.md

 ###### *Q*: Snappy takes an endless amount of time to generate a PDF and eventually fails due to timeout

 *A*: This is generally indicating some networking issues.
-It might be bad DNS record(s), some sporadic packet losses, ...
+It might be bad DNS record(s), some sporadic packet losses, unresponsive HTTP server ...

+Note that if you use the PHP embedded server, you can't generate a PDF from an HTML page accessible from the same embedded server.
+Indeed, the embedded server never forks and does not use threads.
+That means it's not able to process two requests at the same time: it processes the first one, send the first response and only then starts to process the second one.

 ###### *Q*: How to proceed when experiencing `ContentNotFound`, `ConnectionRefusedError` or timeouts?